dsouflis/rete-next/README.md

 and this was added.

 ### Partial matches
-The original implementation only supported partial matches.
+The original implementation only supported full matches.
 An operation was added to retrieve partial matches (initial version exists).

 ### Arithmetic tests